The first two weeks of the cash program for basic needs for Ukrainian refugees in Poland

-The funding of the programme was supported by the Norwegian Refugee Council (NRC).
+The funding of the program was supported by the Norwegian Refugee Council (NRC).
 The planned target of the MPCA project is assisting a total number of 1450 refugee households.

-‘It is worth emphasizing that this programme is neither a burden for the Polish budget nor Polish taxpayers, as it is financed by international donors’ – underlined Dr Wojciech Wilk, CEO of the PCPM Foundation and the UN expert on humanitarian crises.
+‘It is worth emphasizing that this program is neither a burden for the Polish budget nor Polish taxpayers, as it is financed by international donors’ – underlined Dr. Wojciech Wilk, CEO of the PCPM Foundation and the UN expert on humanitarian crises.

 We publish current information on the aid provided by the PCPM Foundation on Twitter.